 In accordance with our bylaws, the total number of directors constituting the entire board may not be less than five nor more than 15.
-Our board of directors is currently composed of 12 members, each elected for a one year term, or until his or her successor is elected or qualified, or until his or her earlier death, resignation or removal.
+Our board of directors is currently composed of 13 members, each elected for a one year term, or until his or her successor is elected or qualified, or until his or her earlier death, resignation or removal.
 Our directors discharge their responsibilities throughout the year at board and committee meetings and also through telephone contact and other communications with our executive officers or directors.

 Stephen W. Whatley's employment agreement provides that he will be nominated as a director so that he may remain a director during the term of his employment.
-Mr. Beavers was added to the board of directors as a result of the acquisition by Southern States of Small Town Bank in 2019.
-The acquisition agreement for that transaction provided that Mr. Beavers will each be nominated for a full three-year term and, as a result of moving to annual elections of directors, we expect to nominate Mr. Beavers for re-election at each of our next two annual meetings.
+Mr. Davis and Mr. Beavers were added to the board of directors as a result of the acquisition by Southern States of Small Town Bank in 2019.
+The acquisition agreement for that transaction provided that Mr. Davis and Mr. Beavers will each be nominated for a full three-year term and, as a result of moving to annual elections of directors, we expect to nominate Mr. Davis and

+Mr. Beavers for re-election at each of our next three annual meetings.
 In addition, Mr. Lynch is a member as a result of Patriot's investment in Southern States and will continue to be a member as long as Patriot owns at least 4.9% of Southern States' common stock.
 See "Description of Southern States Capital Stock."